 According to AAC&U, critical thinking is a comprehensive exploration of issues, ideas, artifacts, and events before accepting or formulating an opinion or conclusion.
 Solutions to the problems in today’s society require a different form of thinking than in years past, and employers demand that students engage in thinking that is more complex, more adaptable, and more sensitive to opposing points of view.

 The College of Agriculture and Life Sciences is committed to training its students to delve deeper than surface-level thinking.
-With this in mind, the College is offering our third annual Critical Thinking Academy to interested faculty.
-These faculty will participate in a year-long series of activities and events, developing and implementing strategies to instill critical thinking in our students.
-Successful participants will be recognized as a Critical Thinking Fellow in the annual College awards ceremony, and will be eligible to receive a professional development stipend of $1,000 funded via the Neuhaus-Shepardson Faculty Development Grant*.
+With this in mind, the College periodically offers a year-long Critical Thinking Academy to interested faculty.
+These faculty participate in a series of activities and events, developing and implementing strategies to instill critical thinking in our students.
+Successful participants are recognized as a Critical Thinking Fellow in the annual College awards ceremony, and become eligible to receive a professional development stipend of $1,000 funded via the Neuhaus-Shepardson Faculty Development Grant*.

-- Submit your application to participate in the Academy by January 30, 2017
+- Submit an application to participate in the Academy

 - Finalize your implementation plan for incorporating critical thinking in your classroom